pygsflow/pygsflow/JOSS/paper.md

 endorsement by the U.S. Government.

 # Funding
-This work was funded by the USGS's Water Availability and Use Program.
+This work was funded by the United States Geological Survey's Water Availability and Use Program.

 # References